theticketfairy/tf-checkout-react-native/README.md

 # Changelog

+## Version 1.0.27
+- Make `EVENT_ID` optional in the `setConfig` function.
+An error will be returned when `EVENT_ID` is not set and trying to make a request that requires it.

+- Remove `eventId` prop from `Checkout UI` component in favor of use the one on the Config.

 ## Version 1.0.26
 - Add the possibility to remove all of the following Billing/Street Address fields from free tickets:
   - Billing Street Address